Version 4.0 January 2020

 - police check/criminal record details/working with children checks.

-- information relating to program participation (for example, attendance notes, assessment records)
+- information relating to program participation (for example, attendance notes, assessment records), and;

 - other personal information that is relevant and necessary for us to provide appropriate supports and services.

-Further information on the handling of personal information in participant files can be found in Wellways’ Participant Privacy and Confidentiality policy.
+Please contact us for further information on the handling of personal information in participant files.

 We collect personal information from membership applicants and current members for us to communicate directly to members, engage participation in membership activities, deliver member benefits, process membership payments and for the purposes of fundraising.